 Background: Why Talcum Powder Lawsuits Exist

-Thousands of lawsuits allege that Johnson & Johnson’s talc-based products, including Baby Powder and Shower to Shower, were contaminated with asbestos and caused ovarian cancer and mesothelioma.
-The litigation gained momentum after internal J&J documents surfaced in 2018 showing the company had known about potential asbestos contamination for decades.
+Tens of thousands of lawsuits allege that Johnson & Johnson’s talc-based products, including Baby Powder and Shower to Shower, were contaminated with asbestos and caused ovarian cancer and mesothelioma.
+The litigation gained momentum after internal J&J documents surfaced in a 2018 Reuters investigation indicating the company had known about potential asbestos contamination for decades.
+J&J has consistently denied that its talc products cause cancer or contained asbestos, and continues to deny it in the 2026 proposal.

-J&J discontinued talc-based Baby Powder in North America in 2020 and globally in 2023, switching to a cornstarch-based formula.
-The company has consistently denied that its talc products caused cancer, but the weight of litigation forced a resolution strategy.
+J&J discontinued talc-based Baby Powder in the United States and Canada in 2020 and globally in 2023, switching to a cornstarch-based formula.

-The multidistrict litigation (MDL) is consolidated in the U.S. District Court for the District of New Jersey as In re: Johnson & Johnson Talcum Powder Products Marketing, Sales Practices and Products Liability Litigation (MDL No. 2738).
+The federal cases are consolidated in the U.S. District Court for the District of New Jersey before Judge Michael A. Shipp as In re: Johnson & Johnson Talcum Powder Products Marketing, Sales Practices and Products Liability Litigation, MDL No. 2738.
+As of the JPML report dated August 3, 2026, that docket held 68,914 pending actions out of 71,601 filed historically.
+Thousands of additional cases sit in state courts and are not counted in that figure.